juxt/yada/dev/resources/user-manual.md

 'framework'.
 It does not offer URI routing and link formation, nor does it offer views and templating.
 It does, however, integrate seamlessly with its sibling library [bidi](https://github.com/juxt/bidi (for URI routing and formation) and other routing libraries.
-It can integrated with the many template libraries available for Clojure and Java, so you can build your own web-framework from yada and other libraries.
+It can be integrated with the many template libraries available for Clojure and Java, so you can build your own web-framework from yada and other libraries.